lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ### Overlapping Lemmas

-While parallel-segmentation encoding comes with a number of advantages, an editor invariably is faced with the challenge of overlapping lemmas and XML's prohibition against cross-nesting elements.
+While parallel-segmentation encoding comes with a number of advantages, an editor invariably faces the challenge of overlapping lemmas and XML's prohibition against cross-nesting elements.
 Here we offer guidelines of how to handles such cases.

 #### Rules